qishuoyin/Optimal_Sampling/README.md

 The package allows practitioners to:

-- Solve for the optimal sample split fraction to conduct multiple hypothesis tests for treatment effect.
+- Solve for the optimal sample split fraction to conduct multiple hypothesis tests for the treatment effect.
-- Apply robust multiple hypothesis tests on matched pair datasets under the solved (or recommmend) optimal sample split fraction.
+- Apply robust multiple hypothesis tests on matched pair datasets under the solved (or recommended) optimal sample split fraction.

 ## Installation